vosaul/status.im/source/developer_tools/access_eth_provider.md

 Note the read-only provider in the first line, which is exposed by default.
 Accessing the user's address and initiating transactions or signing messages requires the `ethereum.enable()` call to be accepted by the user.

 Further details around the structure we have all settled on together can be found in [EIP 1102](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1102.md).

-You can see that they suggest there using `await ethereum.send('eth_sendTransaction', [/* ... */]);` but we like handling things as above as we feel there is less room for error.
+### Using web3 Rather Than the Provider

+You can see that the EIP suggests using `await ethereum.send('eth_sendTransaction', [/* ... */]);`, after being granted full access, but we feel this is likely confusing.
+Most developers already use `web3` when sending transactions (of any kind - i.e. it could be `web3.eth.defaultBlock` or `web3.eth.estimateGas`).
+While it is possible to use the provider without using `web3`, we just don't think many people will want to do that.

+This is why we suggest importing `web3` from the appropriate library for your Dapp, instantiating it, adding the new provider block above, and then handling transactions through `web3` as your normally would before the November 2, 2018 breaking changes.

+This works exactly like it always has:

+`web3.eth.sendTransaction(transactionObject [/* ... */])`

 Constructing the `transactionObject` is, again, heavily dependent on what you're trying to do, but here is a super simple example of what it might look like if you just plugged the required values straight in:

 ```js
 // using the promise